 By Kelvin Alohan

-The opportunities and benefits that energy transition can bring to our communities, considering the impacts of fossil fuel on the ecosystem, was the point of emphasis in this edition of the Just Energy Transition (JET) half hour being implemented by Youth and Environmental Advocacy Centre (YEAC) on Royal FM, Yenagoa, Bayelsa State and Wave FM, Rivers State.
+The opportunities and benefits that energy transition can bring to our communities, considering the impacts of fossil fuel on the ecosystem, was the point of emphasis in this 7th edition of the Just Energy Transition (JET) half hour being implemented by Youth and Environmental Advocacy Centre (YEAC) on Royal FM, Yenagoa, Bayelsa State.

-Speaking on the topic, ‘The Challenges and Opportunities for Just Transitions in Nigeria’, Mrs. Christiana Agiri, a school teacher and solar power dealer, and Mr. Pius Dukor, Executive Director, Pius Dukor Foundation, who spoke on Royal FM and Wave FM respectively, shared practical experience about solar power as a renewable energy source and some challenges facing the spread and expansion of the new energy source in Nigeria, and in the Niger Delta in particular.
+Speaking on the topic, ‘The Challenges and Opportunities for Just Transitions in Nigeria’, Mrs. Christiana Agiri, a school teacher and solar power dealer, shared practical experience about solar power as a renewable energy and some challenges facing the spread and expansion of the new energy source in Nigeria, and Bayelsa State in particular.

-The resource persons further advised communities, companies, government and development partners on what should be the role of stakeholders towards the acceleration of energy transition process in Nigeria, while also sharing on their individual contributions towards sensitizing students and community members about climate change and the need for energy transition.
+She further advised communities, companies, government and development partners on what should be the role of stakeholders towards the acceleration of the energy transition process in Nigeria, while also sharing on what she does in her role as a teacher and solar dealer to sensitize students and community members about climate change and the need for energy transition.